01

 Protect the structure before the meal identity.

-- Keep the meal's role in the day clear.
+- Keep the meal's role in the day (training fuel, satiety, light snack) intact.

-- Make the substitute easier to follow, not just mathematically equal.
+- Make the substitute easier to follow than the original, not just mathematically equal.

 What most systems miss

-The client still eats extras and off-plan food around the swap.
+The client still eats extras around the swap.

 This is the reason so many nutrition systems still miss reality.
-The coach can swap the meal correctly on paper and still miss the thing that actually broke progress.
-That is why seeing what the client really ate matters more than having a perfect original meal structure.
+The coach can swap the meal correctly on paper and still miss the biscuit, the latte with sugar, or the second portion that decided the week.
+Snap is what closes that gap.
+The swap is the visible plan.
+The photo log is the actual day.

 Common questions.